1. Work with a Realtor Who Knows What Works

 Let’s say you are on the fence about homeownership but you still want to look at some houses.
 Let’s say you fall in love with a house a Realtor showed and you ask your Realtor to put in an offer for you.
 A strong offer includes proof of funds I.E. a Pre-approval letter.
 Even if you are confident you can afford the house your offer most likely will be turned down over another offer that already includes proof of funds.
 Perhaps you really fall in love with a house and you don’t know if you can afford it but you’ve seen the house and you have to have it now.
 By the time you are able to get pre-approved in this market the house will most likely already be under contract with another buyer who was more prepared.
 Let’s say you love a house that’s out of your budget in a neighborhood you can’t afford, then any house after that won’t be good enough and you’ll be clinically depressed.

-On the other hand, If you want to buy a house but you don’t know if you are financially able to buy, or you are not sure how much you can afford a Realtor can help you with a solution(in advance).
+On the other hand, If you want to buy a house but you don’t know if you are financially able to buy, or you are not sure how much you can afford a Realtor can help you with a solution(in advance) of your first home visit.
 A Realtor can connect you with a mortgage broker if you don’t already have one.
 A good mortgage broker will be able to tell you if you can afford a home, which type of loan is best for you, how much house you can afford and what your potential monthly payment might be, based on the current interest rate.
 Ask the mortgage broker how much you can qualify for and get a pre-approval letter.
 If you are pre-approved then you’re ready to start looking at houses with a Real Estate Agent!

 3. Be Loyal